learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-03/README.md

 ## SWBATs

-+ DATABASES - Explain why databases are important
-+ DATABASES - Describe the structure of a database
-+ SQL - Create and modify tables and access info from tables via SQL queries
 + SINATRA - Connect a Sinatra app to a DB
 + RAKE - Complete tasks using Rake (list tasks via Rake -T)
 + ACTIVE RECORD/RAKE - Understand why we use migrations